Karate Classes In Islington

 Our Karate classes in Islington focus on all types of people, usually one of these three: Men and women that wish to practice a new martial-art or sport which keeps them physically fit People who are serious about learning Karate & People that wish to develop the capacity to defend themselves while increasing their confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or natural ability.

 Karate practice (Islington ) – Our Karate Classes in Islington

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Islington .
+We bring these three activities together to bring a complete Karate tuition experience in Islington .